AlexRudyak/PythonProjects/README.md

 # SmallPythonProjects
-Just small python projects.
+Just small Python projects.

 ## List of available projects:

 **Recursive To-Do list**

- >Just a small python terminal To-Do list.
+ >Just a small Python terminal To-Do list.
  It's recursive.
  You can add/remove and view your items, exit on command.

 ---

-**Web scraping with Selenium into a csv with Pandas**
+**Web Scraping with Selenium into a CSV with Pandas**

  >Scrape a website full of basketball player Data.
  Get players names and salaries.